bcgov/fasstrshiny/README.md

 ### Working with {fasstrshiny}

-> Here we cover how to setup `fasstrshiny` on your local computer as
+> Here we cover how to setup `fasstrshiny` on your local computer and
-> well as how to start using the code output from `fasstrshiny`
+> how to setup and start using the code outputs from `fasstrshiny`

 ## Using `fasstrshiny`